 Disadvantages of II are:

-- Could tempt you to overtrade with the one free trade a month offer
+- Could tempt you to overtrade with the one free trade a month offer.

 The above are online share dealing platforms that allow you to easily buy and sell shares in your favourite companies.

-Whichever brokerage firm you decide to work with, the actual process of buying shares in a stock will be similar.
+Whichever brokerage firm you decide to work with, the actual process of buying shares will be similar.
 We will look at the process in the next lesson.
 The lesson will cover how to actually pull the trigger and buy shares as well as give an explanation as to the different types of orders when buying or selling a stock.